ate47/HashIndex/README.md

 ## Dev

-The different hashing algorithms are defined in the file [hash.hpp](https://github.com/ate47/atian-cod-tools/blob/main/src/shared/utils/hash.hpp).
+The different hashing algorithms are explained in [docs/hashes](docs/hashes.md).

 The files are exported to .wni files.
 The file structure is in unaligned little endian: